Andperszy/Snack-And-Self/README.md

 ## Test it

-You can see the website running with the latest code with [Github pages][pageswebsite].
+You can see the website running with the latest code with [Github pages][website].